 - Metadata file: a metadata file is a separate file attached to your dataset, which contains information about your dataset for future use (by yourself or others).
 For example, a metadata file should contain information on the following subjects: creator, access conditions, context, collection methods, time references, structure and organization of data files, variable names, labels and descriptions of variables and values, codes for missing values, file formats, and hard- and software used to process and analyse the data.
+Examples of metadata standards.

 As common sense dictates, storing and sharing (sensitive) data should be handled with care (see Guidelines Personal Information).
 The level of precaution that should be taken depends on the sensitivity of the data, and can range from ‘simple’ precaution to storage on a secured, isolated and off-line computer or encrypted USB sticks in the IGS data vault.

 To ensure long-term preservation that is independent of certain specific software, you are encouraged to save your files in commonly used and easily re-usable file formats with open documentation (e.g: .pdf .csv .odf .xml) and for image files .jpeg, .tiff and .png.
 Please find a list of different preferred and acceptable file formats for different types of data here.

 At some time during your research you may need to convert or migrate your data files from one format to another or from one system to another.
 Notice that file conversion and migration comes with risks, as loss of information or quality.
 Prevent problems by cleaning data (e.g. replace special characters in your files, replace footnotes by normal text) before you convert.
 Always check your files thoroughly after conversion.